 Binary packages are available for several systems, including:

-Note that, except for the SUSE packages, these packages are produced and hosted by third parties.
+Note that these packages are produced and hosted by third parties.
 I take no responsibility for them.

 You can browse through the online HTML documentation.
 The source distribution includes the documention as an HTML file, man page, and LaTeX document.